 Extended Holidays in Japan

 There is no place quite like Japan – you need to use all your senses to truly experience the country.
 From the neon night scape of its cities to the serene sanctuary of its shrines and gardens, many travelers are mesmerized by this incredible country.
 Here’s a few of our ideas for other things to do in Japan.

-- For those who love the outdoors, head over to Hokkaido to enjoy the autumn leaves as you hike in the mountains.
-The orange, yellow and red tapestry provides for some amazing scenery.
-The best can be found in the Daisetsuzan and Shiretoko National Parks.
+For those who love the outdoors, head over to Hokkaido to hike in the mountains.
+The best scenery can be found in the Daisetsuzan and Shiretoko National Parks.

 Around 80km south-west of the Suzuka Circuit is the city of Toyota.
 Famed as the home of the namesake car manufacturer, the city is full of historical and architectural delights, as well as the Koran Valley; a definite must-see for the vibrant colours in the autumn months.
 If you’re interested in the Toyota company’s history, the Toyota Automobile Museum is a 25 minute drive from the centre of Nagoya.